nickmackenzie/dont-get-zohod/pages/Sites/custom-fonts.md

+---
+title: Custom fonts in ZOHO Sites
+description: Add a custom font in Zoho Sites/Commerce
+---
-# How to add a custom font in Zoho Sites/Commerce?
+# How to add a custom font in Zoho Sites/Commerce

 If You have font files start from step 1, In case you have font url then skip step 1.